 Dust in our solar system experiences a surprising lifecycle.
 For very small particles, solar pressure and electrostatic forces can compete with gravity to create highly non-traditional orbits.
 Some dust finds a stable orbit in which to live out its existence; some dust calmly lands on the surface of planets like our own, and some dust is energetically ejected from our solar system altogether, embarking on interstellar trajectories.

 Inspired by the success of the first Sputnik launch in 1957, we focus on a simple, feasible, but genuinely new design.
-For three weeks, the 23 inch diameter sphere of Sputnik I broadcast its internal temperature and pressure as it orbited and hinted at the potential of artificial satellites.
+For three weeks, the 23-inch-in-diameter sphere of Sputnik I broadcast its internal temperature and pressure as it orbited and hinted at the potential of artificial satellites.
 A half century later, we expect to duplicate Sputnik’s achievement using less than one ten-millionth of its mass.
-Our design packages the traditional spacecraft systems (power, propulsion, communications, etc) onto a single silicon microchip smaller than a dime and unconstrained by onboard fuel.
+Our design packages the traditional spacecraft systems (power, propulsion, communications, etc.) onto a single silicon microchip smaller than a dime and unconstrained by onboard fuel.

 - 315 individual backers on Kickstarter.com

 - Undergraduate students, graduate students, and faculty members of the Space Systems Design Studio at Cornell University

 - Draper Laboratory

 - Lockheed Martin Space Systems Company

 - Justin Atchison

 - Phillipe Tosi